Causes of Congenital Heart Conditions

-The aim of this fact sheet is to provide you with information on what causes congenital heart conditions.
+The aim of this information sheet is to provide you with information on what causes congenital heart conditions.

 The heart is the first organ to function in the embryo.
 It develops between the 3rd and 10th week of pregnancy so most congenital heart conditions are present before the woman knows that she is pregnant.

 What causes heart conditions?

 In many cases the cause of congenital heart disease is unknown.
 There is a genetic instruction manual for heart development.
 We think that most congenital heart conditions result from a change in one or more of these genetic instructions (genes).
 There are also factors in the environment in which the baby develops and probably gene-environment interactions.

 The following factors increase the probability of having a baby with a heart condition:

 ♥ diabetes and viral infections such as rubella (German measles) during pregnancy;

 ♥ a family history of congenital heart disease

 ♥ some chromosomal disorders, for example people with Downs Syndrome who have an extra chromosome 21 and people with 22q11.2DS who have a small deletion of chromosome 22 often also have a congenital heart condition.

 ♥ Alcohol in pregnancy and some recreational drugs.
 Some prescribed medications such as retinoids which are a treatment for acne.